 I know that everybody is different, and I see over and over again that people like different shampoos.
-For that simple reason, I am in the process of putting together a Shampoo Rating List where I will rate the most popular shampoos for their health impact so you can choose a shampoo that works for you.
+For that simple reason, I have put together a Shampoo Rating List where I have rated over 100 most popular shampoos for their health impact so you can choose a shampoo that works for you.

 Your Superpower To Read Ingredients

 Imagine looking at the ingredients of any shampoo, conditioner, lotion, or cream and in a matter of seconds being able to decide if it is safe to use!